 Phase One: Early Labor

-During early labor, you may become a bit anxious.
-You know that you will be giving birth, all while being so excited to meet your little one.
+During early labor, you may not even realize you are in labor.
+But once you do, you may become a bit anxious.
+This is when you realize you will be giving birth, all while being so excited to meet your little one.

 Prayer for Strength:

 “He gives power to the weak.
 He increases the strength of him who has no might.
 Even the youths faint and get weary, and the young men utterly fall; but those who wait for Yahweh will renew their strength.
 They will mount up with wings like eagles.
 They will run, and not be weary.
 They will walk, and not faint.”
 (WEB Version)

 Dear God, I am weak.
 I have very little strength left at all.
 Renew my strength, I need you now, more than ever.
 Help me make it through another day and prepare for this baby to come into the world.
 You have given power and increased strength for others, and now I ask you to do so for me.
 I am so grateful for your help and continual care.
 Amen.

 Scripture: Ecclesiastes 3:1-2